This post is a part of 20SB’s Looking Back Blog Carnival, and Ben & Jerry’s is awarding free ice cream to lucky bloggers and readers!

 Six.
 I was living with my parents after moving back from Manhattan, so I gave a hospital administrator who lived with his mother a chance.
 “A few extra pounds” turned out to be 300lbs.
 This Weight Watchers member had the nerve to ask me, “So, have you always struggled with your weight?”
 He called his ex-girlfriend a name, recounted a long list of bad online dates, and mentioned that his father had been abusive but he and his mother were better off when he left.
 Hello Oedipus!
 Via email, he accused me of using men as a meal ticket.
 But $25 for a 4.5 hour date works out to less than minimum wage.
 This “very, very spiritual” but not religious man also called me an Oompa Loompa and criticized how much I ate.
 His true spiritual gift was for insults, surely inherited from his abusive father.
 He’s still convinced he was a “perfect gentleman.”
 I sent a faux reply saying his message had not been delivered.

 Seven. was an Armenian Orthodox Christian who was a graduate of UCLA, starting his own jewelry store, loved Classical music, opera and played piano.
 I sing opera.
 Nice.
 With a cigarette in his hand, he said he would never marry a non-Armenian older woman.
 “Hey, at least I’m being up front with you.”
 When he snuck a smooch, I thought, “This is why I don’t date smokers.”
 After the last guy, I was flattered, but there was much brushing, flossing and mouthwash when I got home.
-Being 10 years older and a non-Armenian I ignored his phone calls though he said much he enjoyed meeting me.
+Being a few years older and a non-Armenian I ignored his phone calls though he left messages saying how much he enjoyed meeting me.

 I removed my online profile.
 I’m still learning the art of ending a date gracefully—just when I think I have it figured out, something new comes up.